 We are currently planning to return students to Munich for the Spring/ Sumer 2021 JYM Program.
 As we prepare for welcoming students back to Germany, the Detroit and Munich JYM teams are also meeting regularly to monitor ongoing developments, scientific projections, official policies and best practices for re-opening, as well as decisions in higher education and study abroad programs in both the U.S. and Germany that may impact the modalities of how we reopen.
 Updates will be posted here.
 (7/6/2020)

-The Junior Year in Munich is closely monitoring reports of illness in Europe caused by the Novel Coronavirus Disease 2019 (COVID-19).
-We have been paying especially close attention to the following sources of information in Munich, Bavaria and throughout Germany:
+The Junior Year in Munich is closely monitoring the situation in Europe and has been paying especially close attention to the following sources of information in Munich, Bavaria and throughout Germany:

 • Robert Koch Institut